jfriedson/neural-network-cars/refactor/README.md

 The network outputs are then denormalized and applied to the physical body of the car.

-### Genetic Algorithms
+### Deep Learning Algorithm
-There are 3 different genetic algorithms which rotate in turn with the genome generation.
-They differ in how they introduce new genetics to the genome pool through the use of mutation and cross-breeding.
-Two algorithms splice new, random neurons into the best performing networks, while the third cross-breeds and mutates only the champion networks.
+PPO implemented in vanilla typescript, parallelized with webworkers.
+Will reimplement in WASM and WebGL, and benchmark the performance of all 3 for this task.

 Champions are determined by performance score which is a sum of rewards and deduction of penalties as follows:
 - Rewards
-    - yellow checkpoints - 100 points
+    - yellow checkpoints - distance between previous and current checkpoint
-    - 10 points minus time in seconds between 2 checkpoints
+    - timeout limit in seconds minus time between previous and current checkpoint in seconds
     - .9 * distance from previous checkpoint in a crash
     - .8 * distance from previous checkpoint in a timeout
 - Penalties
     - distance to next checkpoint in a crash or timeout

-The reason for rewarding more points in the event of a crash vs a timeout is that timeouts encourage use of the brakes which results in slower training times.
-Penalizing crashes also promotes the same behavior of brake use.\
+The reason for deducting more points for timeouts than crashes is that timeouts more strongly encourage the use of the brakes which results in slower training times.\
-The reason for penalizing more than rewarding in a crash or timeout is to coax the cars to crash closer to the following checkpoint until they ultimately reach it.
+The reason for penalizing crashes and timeouts is to coax the cars to crash closer to the following checkpoint until they ultimately reach it.

 ## How to create your own race track